php-ru/symfony-docs-ru/components/config/resources.rst

     :phpfunction:`parse_ini_file` function.
 Therefore, you can only set parameters to string values.
 To set parameters to other data types (e.g. boolean, integer, etc), the other loaders are recommended.

+Loaders populate the application's configuration from different sources like YAML files.
+The Config component defines the interface for such loaders.
+The :doc:`Dependency Injection </components/dependency_injection>` and :doc:`Routing </components/routing>` components come with specialized loaders for different file formats.

 Locating Resources
 ------------------